Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

 \subsection{Autoencoder architecture and training procedure}

 The used architecture is a deep convolutional neural network as in \cite{BeRaRoGo18}, however, we use larger input images and a smaller latent space dimension.
 Both encoder and decoder consist of blocks of two convolutions, each followed by a nonlinearity, and a subsequent average pooling (encoder) or upsampling (decoder).
 We determine the number of blocks such that the final output image of the encoder consists of $4\times 4$ pixels, resulting in a latent code of size $16$.
 The full architectures are shown in \cref{table:architecture}.
 We use Kaiming initialization \cite{HeZhReSu15}, \ie, all convolutional weights are initialized as zero-mean Gaussian random variables with standard deviation $\sqrt{2} / \sqrt{\texttt{fan\char`_in}(1+0.01^2)}$ for \texttt{fan\char`_in} the number of input channels of the layer times the number of entries in the filter, and all biases are initialized with zeros.
-For training, we use the Adam optimizer \cite{KiBa15} with learning rate $0.0001$ and default values $\beta_1=0.9, \beta_2=0.999$ and $\varepsilon=10^{-8}$.
+For training, we use the Adam optimizer \cite{KiBa15} with learning rate $10^{-4}$ and default values $\beta_1=0.9, \beta_2=0.999$ and $\varepsilon=10^{-8}$.
 We further employ a so-called weight decay (an $L^2$-penalty on the weights) of $10^{-5}$.
-For efficiency reasons, we decided to keep the nonsmooth leaky ReLU function used in \cite{BrRaRu21} despite our assumption \ref{H2}, since we noticed that replacing the leaky ReLU nonlinearity by a smooth approximation did not have much effect in practice.
+In \cite{BrRaRu21}, we use the non-differentiable leaky ReLU activation function $\lrelu_\alpha(x)=\max\{x,\alpha x\}$.
+To satisfy the assumption \ref{H2}, one may replace this activation function with a smooth approximation $\lrelu_{\alpha, \beta}(x)=\frac 1 \beta \log(\exp(\beta x)+\exp(\alpha \beta x))$, which converges to $\lrelu_\alpha$ for $\beta \to \infty$.
+Since the leaky ReLU is much faster to compute and we did not observe any significant effect of the smoothing in practice, we keep the leaky ReLU activation function.
 Networks with (leaky) ReLU nonlinearity also provide nice approximation properties with provable growth rate of the network architecture, though only in Sobolev spaces of order $0\leq s \leq 1$~\cite{GuKuPe20}.
-Furthermore, in view of \ref{H3} the architecture (number of layers and weights, bound on weight growth or penalty on weights) should depend on the sampling radius $\eps$.
+Furthermore, in view of \ref{H3}, the architecture (number of layers and weights, bound on weight growth or penalty on weights) should depend on the sampling radius $\eps$.
 However, since our experiments are performed with $\eps$ in a fixed range, we always keep the same architecture.